Otbivnoe/Framer/README.md

 Framer is a great layout framework which wraps manually calculation frames with a nice-chaining syntax.

+It's also available for *Swift* but with another name -  [Framezilla](https://github.com/Otbivnoe/Framezilla)

 **Framer is actively maintained.**

 ## Installation with CocoaPods